braksator/HyperCrush/README.md

 #### Step 2: Add HyperCrush to your minification tasks

-For Javascript that contains HTML in strings, add the default pass BEFORE your terser/minifier, and a 'whitespace' pass AFTER like so:
+For **Javascript that contains HTML** in strings, add the default pass BEFORE your terser/minifier, and a `whitespace` pass AFTER like so:
 ```javascript

     .pipe(hypercrush())